apache/flink/docs/libs/gelly_guide.md

 {% top %}

 ### Gather-Sum-Apply Iterations
-Like in the vertex-centric model, Gather-Sum-Apply also proceeds in synchronized iterative steps, called supersteps.
+Like in the scatter-gather model, Gather-Sum-Apply also proceeds in synchronized iterative steps, called supersteps.
 Each superstep consists of the following three phases:

 * <strong>Gather</strong>: a user-defined function is invoked in parallel on the edges and neighbors of each vertex, producing a partial value.
 * <strong>Sum</strong>: the partial values produced in the Gather phase are aggregated to a single value, using a user-defined reducer.